 Q: I’m 7 months post-op.
 My stomach is still big with a lot of fullness—what is causing this?
 The doctor did not mark me in room standing up.
 He marked me in the operating room while I was laying down.
 Is this why I have excess fat and why my stomach isn’t flat?
 (Also, I have balls in the incision area where the doctor gave me steroid shots.)

 Thanks for posting your before and after pictures, and sorry for your sub-optimal result.

 From observing your pictures, indeed the stomach is protruding excessively.
-However, the cause can be due to the following:
+However, the cause of upper abdominal bulging after tummy tuck surgery can be due to the following:

 The surgeon tightened only the skin and not the muscles.